Please help us continue educating the public about herpes and cold sores

 For most people the anxiety over not telling is worse than the telling itself and they find their partners both supportive and understanding.
 By telling your partner, you are opening up the opportunity to have an honest and shared discussion about other sexual health concerns.

-This website is brought to you by the Sexually Transmitted Infections Education Foundation (STIEF) - an initiative funded by the Ministry of Health through collective District Health Boards (20) to educate New Zealanders about STIs.
-District Health Boards (DHBs) are responsible for providing or funding the provision of health services in their district.
+This website is brought to you by the Sexually Transmitted Infections Education Foundation (STIEF) - an initiative funded by Te Whatu Ora.

 The medical information in this website is based on the STIEF Guidelines for the Management of Genital Herpes in New Zealand.
 The New Zealand Ministry of Health supports the use of these clinical guidelines, developed by clinical experts and professional associations to guide clinical care in New Zealand.

-The Guidelines are a consensus opinion of the STIEF Professional Advisory Group (PAG).
-The PAG has representation from nationwide medical, nursing and allied disciplines involved in the management of STIs.
 The Guidelines are produced by considering available literature, both New Zealand wide and international, and by basing the medical recommendations on the evidence in the literature or reasonable supposition and opinions of medical experts.

-Toll Free Phone: 0508 11 12 13
+From a landline (tollfree): 0508 11 12 13

-From a Mobile: 09 433 6526
+From a mobile: 09 433 6526

 Email: [email protected]